donutloop/Blog-Restful-api-Symfony-/README.md

   * [**DoctrineFixturesBundle**][19] - Adds functionality for fixtures features

-All libraries and bundles included in the Blog Restful Api (Based on Symfony) are released under the MIT or BSD license.
+All libraries and bundles included in the Blog Restful Api (Based on Symfony 3) are released under the MIT or BSD license.

 Enjoy!